leanprover/theorem_proving_in_lean4/type_classes.md

 # Type classes

+BUGBUG: this document inconsistently uses "type class" and "typeclass" can we pick one?
+I prefer "type class".

-Type classes were introduced as a principled way of enabling ad-hoc polymorphism in functional programming languages.
+Type classes provide a principled way of enabling ad-hoc polymorphism in functional programming languages.
 We first observe that it would be easy to implement an ad-hoc polymorphic function (such as addition) if the function simply took the type-specific implementation of addition as an argument and then called that implementation on the remaining arguments.
-For example, suppose we declare a structure in Lean to hold implementations of addition
+For example, suppose we declare a structure in Lean to hold implementations of addition:
 ```lean
 # namespace Ex
 structure Add (a : Type) where